Unrolling Tutorial

 [3]:

-adata_sc_final_mousebrain = sc.read_h5ad('adata_sc_final-mousebrain.h5ad')
+adata_sc_final_mousebrain = sc.read_h5ad('adata_sc_final_mousebrain.h5ad')

-su.select_cells(adata, cluster, cluster_name='cell_cluster', so=None)
+su.select_cells(adata, cluster, cluster_name='cell_cluster', spatial_name=['array_row', 'array_col'] , so=None)

-: Input your adata object.cluster
+1. adata: Input your adata object.

-(spatial object) from the previous analysis.
+5. so: If spatial_name are not in adata.obs, please input your so (spatial object) from the previous analysis.

 The output of the selected data is a list containing two numpy arrays.
 The first array includes all the cell IDs selected, and the second array contains the coordinates of the corresponding cells.

-In this example, we want to use cluster 11 to build the x-axis.
+In this example, we want to use cluster 13 to build the x-axis.

 [4]:

-selected_mousebrain = su.select_cells(adata_sc_final_mousebrain, [11], cluster_name = 'cell_cluster')
+selected_mousebrain = su.select_cells(adata_sc_final_mousebrain, cluster = [13], cluster_name = 'cell_cluster')

 Take a look at your data here.